paswotz/mg4-headunit-ui-mod/README.md

 ✍️ Patch more APK's to AS33 for full infotainemnt menu

-✍️ Add different installation method via usb upgrade in the engineering menu
+✍️ Add different installation method via usb upgrade from the engineering menu

 ✍️ Find MG4 (Urban), MGS5, MGS6...
 FCIM for the latest car model infotainment UI